Blocking ads removes funding from us!

 Let's take a look at a few test photos.
 As usual, a bit compressed to save storage space and increase loading time, but definitely lossless and unprocessed.

-With the camera of the Huawei P40 Pro you get a hit again.
-Even if the desired focus cannot be achieved at all, especially with close-ups, the camera scores particularly well in daylight and at night.
-Before the first camera update, however, there was far too much color, which was corrected relatively quickly.
+The camera on the Huawei P40 Pro is once again a hit.
+Even if the desired focus cannot be achieved at all, especially in close-ups, the camera scores particularly well in daylight and at night.
+Before the first camera update, however, there was far too much color, which was then corrected relatively quickly.

 Comparison with Samsung Galaxy S20+ and OnePlus 8 Pro